AlfredoCatalano/e2e/sme-verticals-horizontals/verticals/trading-and-exchanges/reg-NMS.md

 [242 — Regulation NMS — Regulation of the National Market System](https://dart.deloitte.com/USDART/home/accounting/sec/rules-regulations/242-regulations-m-sho-ats-ac/242-regulation-nms-regulation-national-market)

-NMS helped investors in an already automating market

 Reg NMS is a set of rules that defines how trading works in the U.S. for all listed stocks.

 As automated trading increased, NMS ushered in a new era of competition in trading and introduced a   number of important protections for investors.